The Brown Trout Fishing Season Opens in ! Get Your Licence

 Angling Notes

-At Four Springs Lake wading anglers should be wary of sudden changes in depth in parts of the lake.
-All methods of angling can be productive including fly fishing, spinning and set rod bait fishing.
-All shores are accessible for wading and fishing from a boat is popular in open water.
-Early in the season bait fishing is popular in deeper water on the western shore and off the dam wall whilst trolling and drift spinning also account for good catches.
-Fly fishing with woolly worms and nymph patterns throughout the lake can be productive.
-During the spring and summer weed growth restricts fishing from the shore and trolling.
+At Four Springs Lake all methods of angling can be productive including fly fishing, spinning and set rod bait fishing.
+The entire perimeter of the lake is accessible ia a walking track.
+Fishing from boats and kayaks is popular in open water.
+Wading anglers should be wary of subbed changes in depth in parts of the lake.
+Early in the season bait fishing is productive in deeper water on the western shore and from the dam wall whilst trolling and drift spinning also account for good catches.
+Fly fishing with woolly worms and matuka patterns throughout the lake can be productive.
+During the late spring and summer weed growth can restrict fishing from the shore and trolling.
 Fly-fishing can be productive particularly from a boat.
 Recommended dry fly patterns include duns, red spinner, caenids and caddis.
 Wet flies such as mudeyes and nymphs are also favoured.
+A level access angling platform is located at the southern end of the car park.
+The walking track provides access to a jetty and picnic shelter on the western shore.

 Protect Waters